Clinical-Genomics/chanjo/docs/adapters.rst

 Further information
 --------------------
-To find out more details about the default adapters in Chanjo you should read...
+To find out more details about the default adapters in Chanjo you should read the :ref:`source documentation <api>`.